pcda17/pcda17.github.io/week-01.md

 “**Command line**” has the broadest scope, referring to a style of interface.
 A command-line interface, also known as a command-line interpreter (CLI) is any system in which all interaction occurs via text-based commands issued through a keyboard.

-A **terminal**, or more accurately a terminal emulator, is an application in your local operating system that simply provides a window to type in.
+A **terminal**, also known as a terminal emulator, is an application in your local operating system that provides a window to type in.
 We’ll be using the built-in macOS terminal emulator, called **Terminal**, which you can find under “Utilities” in your Applications folder (`/Applications/Utilities/Terminal.app`).
 Open Terminal, then type the following and press return.
 (Note that there is a space after `echo`.)

     echo $SHELL